yugamax/PollSquad/README.md

 - **Starting Points**: 40 points for new accounts
 - **Poll Completion**: 5 points per fully completed poll (all questions answered)
 - **Consecutive Poll Bonus**: +10 additional points for every 5 consecutive poll completions
+- **Own Poll Voting**: Poll creators can vote on their own polls but receive no points
 - **One-Time Rewards**: Points awarded only once per poll, regardless of question count
 - **Boost Cost**: 60-240 points depending on boost duration